jessemillar/blog/personal-postmortems/README.md

 ## What Went Well

 For this section, format similarly to the "What Didn't Go Well" section, but instead talk about the things that *did* go well.
 Don't try to use this section to override or hedge the "What Didn't Go Well" section.
 Be objective, factual, and aware of your latent emotions.
+Remember as you write that a postmortem doc is just as much about celebrating successes and lessons learned as it is about identifying shortcomings and potential growth areas.
 Loose examples follow.
 Be specific in your actual postmortem.

 - I learned a lot about a new technology
 - We have a more defined PR process in place